 Police officers are at the frontline of the criminal justice system and the first point of contact for many victims of hate crime.
 To help them in developing essential skills to identify and investigate hate crimes against LGBTI persons, a Council of Europe manual “Policing Hate Crime against LGBTI persons: Training for a Professional Police Response” is adapted in Albanian, under the joint European Union and Council of Europe Action on “Promotion of Diversity and Equality in Albania” part of the Horizontal Facility for the Western Balkans and Turkey 2019-2022.
 The manual is designed as a practical tool for police trainers, investigators, managers, hate crime officers and frontline police officers to efficiently respond to hate crime.

-The Action on “Promotion of Diversity and Equality in Albania” will keep supporting and consolidating the cooperation between the state police and LGBTI CSOs, based on positive results and experiences established to date.
+The action on “Promotion of Diversity and Equality in Albania” will keep supporting and consolidating the cooperation between the state police and LGBTI CSOs, based on positive results and experiences established to date.
 This action is part of the EU and Council of Europe joint programme Horizontal Facility II, a cooperation initiative that enables the Beneficiaries to meet their reform agendas in the fields of human rights, rule of law and democracy and to comply with the European standards, including where relevant within the framework of the EU enlargement process.